TechnicPack/TechnicSolder/.github/ISSUE_TEMPLATE.md

 <!--
 After reading this section, fill out the fields below.

-Please note that this is the issue tracker for TechnicSolder, and NOT the place to post problems opening/installing/managing any modpacks/mods/java/anything else.
+Please note that this is the issue tracker for Technic Solder, and NOT the place to post problems opening/installing/managing any modpacks/mods/java/anything else.

 If you are having issues installing or opening a modpack, ask for assistance in the #help